mobilityhouse/resin-release-tool/README.md

 ## Usage
 ```
-Usage: resin-release-tool [OPTIONS]
+Usage: balena-release-tool [OPTIONS]

 Options:
   --app TEXT      Application name
-  --token TEXT    Resin.io auth token
+  --token TEXT    Balena.io auth token
-  --release TEXT  Commit hash of the release in resin to set application
+  --release TEXT  Commit hash of the release in Balena to set application
-  --canary TEXT   Commit hash of the release in resin for canary
+  --canary TEXT   Commit hash of the release in Balena for canary
   --releases      Show last releases
   --help          Show this message and exit.
 ```